William Dawnay-Mould

 William Roy Dawnay-Mould (2 November 1901 – 5 March 1985) was an English-born Australian politician.

 Dawnay-Mould was born in Hither Green, Kent, and was educated privately and at St Dunstan's College.
 Whilst in England, he was a member of the Conservative Party.

-In 1921, he emigrated to Melbourne, Australia and became a real estate agent and auctioneer.
+In 1921, he emigrated to Melbourne and became a real estate agent and auctioneer.
 From 1946 to 1948, he served as a councillor on Sandringham City Council.

-At the 1947 Victorian state election, he was elected to the Victorian Legislative Assembly, representing the Liberal Party, which became the Liberal and Country Party in 1949.
-In 1952, Dawnay-Mould supported former LCP leader Thomas Hollway and was a member of the "seventy-hour ministry" formed by Hollway in October 1952 as Minister for Health, Minister for Mines and Minister-in-Charge of Housing and Materials.
+At the 8 November 1947 Victorian state election, he was elected to the Victorian Legislative Assembly, representing the Liberal Party, which became the Liberal and Country Party in 1949.
+In 1952, Dawnay-Mould supported former LCP leader Thomas Hollway, and was Minister for Health, Minister of Mines and Minister-in-Charge of Housing and Materials in the "seventy-hour ministry" formed by Hollway in October 1952.
 The Governor of Victoria dismissed Hollway's government and called an election at which Dawnay-Mould was defeated.

-He unsuccessfully contested the by-election for Malvern in August 1953, and was expelled from the Liberal and Country Party for contesting the by-election as a Hollway Liberal.
+Dawnay-Mould unsuccessfully contested the Malvern by-election in August 1953, and was expelled from the Liberal and Country Party for contesting the by-election as a Hollway Liberal.